Larger UK redress levies in offing for riskier financial products

-The Financial Conduct Authority said it was reviewing how the 3.5 billion pound Financial Services Compensation Scheme (FSCS) is financed after a sharp rise in levies for some firms.
+The Financial Conduct Authority said it was reviewing how the Financial Services Compensation Scheme (FSCS) is financed after a sharp rise in levies for some firms.

-A 50,000 pound limit on claims could be increased to as much as 1 million pounds, it said.

 The scheme paid consumers 271 million pounds in compensation in the year to March, and received more than 46,000 new claims.